EkkuJ/restaurant-sort/README.md

 # restaurant-sort

 A React application that sorts a JSON-list of restaurants alphabetically.
-Restauran information provided by WOLT.
+Restaurant information is provided by WOLT.

 Deployed to [Netlify](https://eloquent-darwin-378869.netlify.com).